economikit-alliance/website/content/book/governance-handbook/engagement-criteria.md

 Intersectionality without anti-capitalism is just liberal identity politics.

-**We like:**
+**We endeavour to:**

-- Engaging with diverse stakeholders from a variety of cultural, racial, social & political backgrounds.
+- Engage with diverse stakeholders from a variety of cultural, racial, social & political backgrounds.
-- Using consent-based[^consentbased] decision making (not consensus or control-based).
+- Use and engage with consent-based[^consentbased] decision making (not consensus or control-based).
-- Employing non-violent communication techniques and dispute resolution practises.
+- Employ non-violent communication techniques and dispute resolution practises.
-- Being humble in the way we express our opinions and handle feedback.
+- Be humble and open in the way we express our opinions and handle feedback.

-**We try to avoid:**
+**We try not to:**

-- Normalising 'maleness' or 'whiteness' in the way that data is aggregated, labelled and understood.
+- Normalise 'maleness' or 'whiteness' in the way that data is aggregated, labelled and understood.
-- Hurriedly moving through conflict with the goal of "stopping" rather than "understanding" the problem.
+- Hurriedly move through conflict with the goal of "stopping" rather than "understanding" the problem.
-- Engaging with misogynistic and chauvinistic attitudes and behaviour.
+- Engage with racist, trans-phobic, misogynistic or chauvinistic attitudes and behaviour.